-All pooches require regular grooming regardless if they're the shortest of short hair pedigrees, possess a wirehair coat, or sport long, silky layers.
-Come visit us at GoodDog in Coeur d'Alene, ID for all of your dog grooming needs.
-You'll find shampoos, brushes, coat conditioners, and medicated products on our displays that are designed to keep your dog's fur and skin looking bright, clean, and healthy.
-Not exactly sure which solution is right for your dog?
-Give us a ring and our expert team can walk you through the various selections that are available, which ones are the best for your pup's kind or hair coat and the benefits they produce.
-If you're short on time, call us, email, or shop the site and we'll have everything all set for you to go when you walk in the door.
+All pups need routine grooming regardless if they're the shortest of short hair breeds, have a wirehair coat, or long, luxurious layers.
+Come visit us at GoodDog in Coeur d'Alene, ID for all of your pup grooming needs.
+You'll find shampoos, brushes, coat conditioners, and more on our counters that are designed to keep your dog's fur and skin looking shiny, clean, and healthy.
+On the fence which solution is right for your pup?
+Give us a call and our expert team can walk you through the various selections that are available, which ones are the best for your dog's kind or hair coat, and the results they produce.

-The Importance of Selecting the Right Shampoo for Your Dog
+The Importance of Choosing the Best Shampoo for Your Pup:

-You might be lured to use human-grade shampoo on your dog for the sake of convenience.
-The challenge is, human-grade shampoo isn't developed for use on anything other than your scalp and hair.
-Dogs have special hair and skin needs that call for shampoos and conditioners with certain formulations such as dry skin relief, insect-repelling properties, or even dry coat cleansers for the times when you can't give your dog a complete bath.
+You might be tempted to use human-grade shampoo on your dog for the sake of convenience.
+The challenge is, human-grade shampoo isn't designed for use on anything other than your scalp and hair.
+Dogs have special hair and skin needs that call for shampoos and conditioners with distinct formulations such as dry skin relief, insect-repelling properties, or maybe dry coat cleaners for the times when you can't give your dog a full bath.

-Take into consideration the fact your pooch is very likely to roll in the garbage, get into a tangle with a skunk, pick up fleas or ticks, get dry, scratchy spots, and it rapidly becomes apparent why you need coat products that are made to address these complications.
-Human-grade shampoo won't consist of the appropriate ingredients to de-scent, heal dryness, or deal with unwanted hitchhikers.
-We at GoodDog stock a complete variety of dog grooming products that suit your needs to keep your dog smelling nice and looking great.
+Think about the idea that your pup is ikely to roll in the garbage, pick up fleas or ticks, or get dry, scratchy spots, and it quickly becomes apparent why you really need coat products that are manufactured to take on these problems.
+Human-grade shampoo won't have the appropriate ingredients to de-scent, repair dryness, or deal with unwanted hitchhikers.
+At GoodDog, we stock a range of dog grooming products that meet your needs to keep your dog smelling nice and looking good.

-Dog coats come in a range of textures with hair follicles varying from pin straight to tight curls.
-Many dogs grow compact undercoats while others have almost no undercoat whatsoever.
-All coats need using the right type of brush to decrease pulling out healthy hair and prevent skin damage.
+Dog coats come in a variety of textures with hair follicles ranging from pin straight to tight curls.
+Therefore, it's important to use the right brushes and combs for your dog's coat.
+Some dogs grow dense undercoats while others have nearly no undercoat whatsoever.
+All coats require the correct type of brush to minimize pulling out healthy hair and stop skin injury.
 Your dog may enjoy a good scratching with the brush, or they may be thin-skinned and require the lightest of touches.
-If you're unsure of what types of brushes are best for the job, don't hesitate to ask our pros at GoodDog in Coeur d'Alene Drop in or give us a call at (208) 664-4364 number] to discuss the type of coat and certain issues your dog has.
-We'll show you what brushes and combs are the greatest for your dog.
+If you're uncertain of what types of brushes are best for the job, don't hesitate to ask our professionals at GoodDog in Coeur d'Alene.
+Stop in or give us a call at (208) 664-4364 to discuss the type of coat and specific issues your dog has.
+We'll show you what brushes and combs are the best for your dog.